ear9mrn/MythRokuPlayer/README.txt

  2) Modify MythWeb to enable streaming of H.264 files

     Modify /usr/share/mythtv/mythweb/includes/utils.php by adding the following
     around line 247:

         case 'mp4' : return "$url.mp4";

     Modify /usr/share/mythtv/mythweb/modules/stream/stream_raw.pl by adding an
-    additonal elseif in the file type section:
+    additonal elsif in the file type section:

         elsif ($basename =~ /\.mp4$/)
         {
             $type = 'video/mp4';
             $suffix = '.mp4';
         }

+    Repeat instructions above for .m4v and .mov as well.

  3) Set up the mythroku directory

-    You can simply copy the mythroku directory to you mythweb directory (typically /usr/share/mythtv/mythweb), but it is easier to just create a symbolic link.
+    You can simply copy the mythroku directory to your mythweb directory (typically /usr/share/mythtv/mythweb), but it is easier to just create a symbolic link.
 Regardless, make sure this directory has the same permissions as your webserver.